crazyhottommy/scATACtools/ATACseq_notes.md

 ### TSS enrichment score

-from the supplementary method section of this paper:
+from the supplementary method section of this paper [The chromatin accessibility landscape of primary human cancers](https://science.sciencemag.org/content/362/6413/eaav1898)

 > the Library quality was assessed primarily by the transcription start site (TSS) enrichment score (see below).
 A cutoff of “4” was used to determine whether a library was of sufficient quality